TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/LocalizationOverview/Index.rst

 checkbox has changed:

 .. figure:: ../Images/LocalizationOverviewShowEvenIfNoTranslation.png
-   :alt: Show page even if no transalation exists
+   :alt: Show page even if no translation exists

    Inverted behaviour: choose to show the page even if no translation exists